 Read more about Refunds on the Fair Trading website.

-When you buy products on the internet from an overseas seller, you may not be protected by the Australian consumer laws.
-Here are some tips to protect yourself:
+When you buy products online or through the internet from an overseas seller, you may not be protected by the Australian Consumer Laws.

 Before placing a deposit on a product, make sure you are definitely going to buy it as you may lose all or part of your deposit if you change your mind.